Research

 • Visual Culture: performance studies; the relationship between word and image, especially since the 19th century; graffiti; installation art; painting; photography; sculpture; performance art; and poetry.

 The department played a leading role in the recently completed ‘Charlemagne in England’ project, funded by the AHRC.
-It has held several major grant awards from the ERC (Starting Grant), AHRC (Leadership Fellowship; Global Challenges Research), BA and Leverhulme Trust (International Network; Early Career Fellowship, Research Fellowship), in addition to a number of other funding successes, both external and internal, such as the appointment of a Vice-Chancellor’s Fellow:
+It has held several major grant awards from the ERC (Starting Grant), AHRC (Leadership Fellowship; Global Challenges Research; Curiosity), British Academy and Leverhulme Trust (International Network; Early Career Fellowship; Research Fellowship), in addition to a number of other funding successes, both external and internal:

 Collaborations and activities